-The Meningitis Centre of Australia is part of the Telethon Institute for Child Health Research and is striving to eliminate meningitis in Australia by lobbying for vaccines and educating the community to be aware of the signs and symptoms.
+The Meningitis Centre of Australia is part of the Telethon Kids Institute and is striving to eliminate meningitis in Australia by lobbying for vaccines and educating the community to be aware of the signs and symptoms.
 The Centre also provides support for families affected by the disease.

 Meningitis is an inflammation of the fluid and membranes that cover the brain and spinal cord.

 There are three main types of meningitis infection